cloudify-cosmo/getcloudify.org/guide/3.1/guide-blueprint.md

 Types can be imported from external files or declared inside the blueprint.yaml file.

 In this case we will use a type from an external URL.
-Since we are not really going to spawn a VM, we will use the basic type of `cloudify.types.host`.
+Since we are not really going to spawn a VM, we will use the basic type of `cloudify.nodes.Compute`.
 This type can get an IP of an existing host (in our case it will be the manager IP) and install the Cloudify agent on it.
 We will use this functionality to simulate the hosts in our application and in order to demonstrate how Cloudify uses application agent plugins such as the bash plugin.

 In order to use this type we need to add the following yaml in our blueprint file: